timtebeek/major-migrations-made-easy-slides/slides.md

 But, as you can imagine, they have some catching up to do still.

 They are working on a parser for both Java 17 and Kotlin.
-Note that you are perfectly able to run on Java 17, but you can not yet migrate to any of the new language features.
+Note that you are perfectly able to run on Java 17, but you can not yet migrate to some of the new language features.
 The interesting thing about Kotlin is going to be that Java migration recipes will just work, even though the languages look very different.

 Another subject they are working on is data flow analysis.